-Objective Relocation of the Agency in the new premises and application of the policy on sharing desk with the aim of moving toward a fully digital and paperless working environment Expected results of the BEREC Office of the Agency as a e premises in line with the a priority.
-2. Relocation of the Agency in new premises in Riga.
-Provision of logistic services for the need of the Agency, office supplies, drinkable water, tea, coffee.
-Providing all the office areas with ergonomics furniture and decoration and their maintenance.
-Indicators Latest result Target Year 2023 Means and frequen of verification Occupancy rates of the offices according to EC building manual 59 2021: 102.7% 100% 60 CIAR, CAAR
+Objective Relocation of the Agency in the new premises and application of the policy on sharing desk with the aim of moving toward a fully digital and paperless working environment Expected results evolving needs Relocation of t Provision of lo office supplies, Providing all th Provision of logistic services for the need of the Agency, office supplies, drinkable water, tea, coffee.
+Indicators Latest result Target Year 2023 Means and frequency of verification Occupancy rates of the offices according to EC building manual 59 2021: 102.7% 100%60 CIAR, CAAR Main outputs

-- Preparation for relocation and fit-out of the new premises according to the definitive technical specifications. - Orders for services and supplies needed for the functioning of the Agency; Services and supplies are provided to the BEREC Office. - 3.
-Application of the policy on standard work stations, which will enable desk sharing.
+1. Preparation for relocation and fit-out of the new premises according to the definitive technical specifications.

+2. Orders for services and supplies needed for the functioning of the Agency; Services and supplies are provided to the BEREC Office.

+3. Application of the policy on standard work stations, which will enable desk sharing.